Prescription Fraud Defense Lawyer Chicago

 Using Another Person’s Prescription

-Charges can arise if a person attempts to fill a prescription that was written for someone else.
+Charges sometimes arise when a person allegedly attempts to fill a prescription written for a family member or another individual.

 Illegal Distribution of Prescription Drugs